The National Hockey League (NHL) has weighed in on the viral phenomenon that is Heated Rivalry.

 “Torn between the sport they live for and the love they can’t ignore, Shane and Ilya must decide if there’s room in their fiercely competitive world for something as fragile – and powerful – as real love.”

-Since its two-episode premiere on 28 November, Heated Rivalry has become a viral sensation and critical success, with praise aimed at its faithfulness to the source material, Williams and Storrie’s chemistry (on and off-screen), and its bold sex scenes.
+Since its two-episode premiere on 28 November, Heated Rivalry has become both a viral sensation and a critical darling, with fans and critics praising its faithful adaptation of the source material, Williams and Storrie’s undeniable chemistry, and its bold, boundary-pushing sex scenes.

-Now, it appears the Heated Rivalry gospel has reached one of the world’s largest and most notable hockey leagues, the NHL.
+Now, the Heated Rivalry gospel has even reached one of the world’s most prominent hockey leagues: the NHL.

-In a new statement to The Hollywood Reporter, a representative for the North American league discussed the show’s success and its undeniable role in attracting new hockey fans.
+In a statement to The Hollywood Reporter, a league representative acknowledged the show’s success and its unexpected role in attracting new fans to the sport.

-“There are so many ways to get hooked on hockey and, in the NHL’s 108-year history, this might be the most unique driver for creating new fans,” they told the publication.
+“There are so many ways to get hooked on hockey and, in the NHL’s 108-year history, this might be the most unique driver for creating new fans,” they said.
 “See you all at the rink.”

-The NHL’s recent statement isn’t the only time the professional hockey world has acknowledged Heated Rivalry’s influence.
+The NHL isn’t the only part of the professional hockey world to recognize Heated Rivalry’s impact.

-Earlier this month, Sean Avery – who played for the Detroit Red Wings, Los Angeles Kings, New York Rangers and Dallas Stars – told Rolling Stone that the show’s success “should open the door for the first gay NHL player, if there is one”.
+Earlier this month, former NHL player Sean Avery — who suited up for the Detroit Red Wings, Los Angeles Kings, New York Rangers, and Dallas Stars — told Rolling Stone that the show’s success “should open the door for the first gay NHL player, if there is one.”

-He went on to admit that he doesn’t “know firsthand of any gay players past or present”, although he does think, “I must have had a gay, closeted teammate at some point in my career”.
+He admitted that he doesn’t “know firsthand of any gay players past or present,” though he speculated, “I must have had a gay, closeted teammate at some point in my career.”

 “I love Heated Rivalry.
 It’s the worst hockey show ever made, but the most incredible gay hockey show ever made.
 Sometimes I look away from the TV, it’s pretty graphic,” he added.

-After five weeks of romance, heartbreak and unapologetic gay passion, Heated Rivalry‘s season one era is scheduled to come to a close on 26 December.
+After five weeks of romance, heartbreak, and unapologetic gay passion, Heated Rivalry’s season one era is set to conclude on 26 December.

-Titled ‘The Cottage’, the highly anticipated finale will follow Shane and Ilya as they “get away from the spotlight for a rare moment of freedom.”
+Titled ‘The Cottage’, the highly anticipated finale follows Shane and Ilya as they “get away from the spotlight for a rare moment of freedom.”

 View this post on Instagram